Cray-HPE/docs-csm/operations/network/management_network/aruba/cable_diagnostics.md

 ## Expected Results

-1. You can enter diagnostics mode successfully
+1. Administrators can enter diagnostics mode successfully
-1. You can test the cable and see the results in the CLI output
+1. Administrators can test the cable and see the results in the CLI output

 [Back to Index](index_aruba.md)